 Can’t Miss Rides in Epcot

 Test Track: This one is a ton of fun.
 Residing in Tomorrowland, it’s one of the best rides in all of the parks.
 You even get to design your own car and test its capabilities.
 At the end your car will be matched up against the group.
-Fast Pass recommended.
+Fast Pass encouraged.

 Soarin’: This ride is highly recommended on other sites.
 I remember it being cool, but I get super sea-sick (air-sick?) on it.
 Any ride that is mostly simulation gives me horrible motion sickness, so I’m out on those!
-Fast Pass recommended.
+Fast Pass encouraged.

 Where to Eat and Drink in Epcot